-- There is also limited incentive for IPs to spend project funds reaching workers, who may in many cases be women, whether hired labour or unpaid family. - Certification schemes developed without gender lens.
+- Fluid boundaries around definitions of labour directly impact the ability of BCI staff and Implementing Partners (IPs) to identify who should be included in training and other outreach activities.
+BCI therefore risks excluding women which directly contradicts BCI's aim to promote gender equality. - There is also limited incentive for IPs to spend project funds reaching workers, who may in many cases be women, whether hired labour or unpaid family.

+Certification Schemes Developed without

+Gender lens.
 Most standards and certification schemes have been developed without a specific regard to the role of women.